antononcube/ConversationalAgents/Projects/PhoneDialingDialogsAgent/README.md

 ## Introduction

-Has repository designs and implementations of a phone calling conversational agent that aims at providing the following functionalities:
+This repository has designs and implementations of a phone calling conversational agent that aims at providing the following functionalities:
 - contacts retrieval (querying, filtering, selection),
 - contacts prioritization, and